JasonKStevens/PuzzleBox.CodeContracts/README.md

 This project allows the formal declaration of an operation's contract, and capturing this information opens up a number posibilities, from self-describing operations to test code generation to improved specifications and reliability.

-## Promises
-C# has native support for promises, in the form of async/await.
-This project expands the concept of a promise to include the "promise to fulfill the contract", and allows the client to recieve detailed information when the contract is broken by either party, receives events related to the contract, key behavioural decisions and progress.

-Streaming events back to the client of the operation can be handy and it's nice to free code from being tied to a particular logging technology and a singleton at that.

-Promises can be chained to "subcontracts", so the one promise being returned captures all events from the contract and subcontracts.

-## Description
 Each command handler defines its contract: preconditions, postconditions and exceptions thrown.
-The terminology is borrowed from Eiffel.
+The terminology is borrowed from Eiffel:

 ```c#
 var contract = new Contract<TransferMoneyCommand, MoneyTransferredResult>()